bo0tzz/EndlessPeglin/README.md

 # Endless Peglin

-**This mod has not been updated for the early access release, but it mostly still works.
-Proceed at your own peril.**

 This is a mod for the Peglin Demo that prevents your progress (relics and orb deck) from being reset when you start a new game, thus allowing you to loop endlessly while becoming ridiculously strong.